degraphcs/DeGraphCS/README.md

 To feed into our model, we first generate Variable-based Flow Graph of 41152 methods and extract corresponding comments.
 Then we split the datasets into 39152 training set and 2000 test set.
 All of the data are puted in `dataset/` directory.

+## DeGraphCS Source Code
+We provide DeGraphCS model code which are listed in `src/` directory.

+## Variable-based Flow Graph Construction
+To construct Variable-based Flow Graph according to llvm IR, We provide graph construction code to help users to generate graph which are puted in `IR2graph/` directory.

 ## Baseline Methods
 We have reproduced other code search works which are putted in `Baseline methods/` directory.

-## Variable-based Flow Graph Construction
-We provide graph construction code to help users to generate Variable-based Flow Graph which are puted in `IR2graph/` directory.

-## DeGraphCS Source Code
-We provide DeGraphCS model code which are listed in `src/` directory.

 ## User Study
 We make a user study to evaluate our model.